marcpybus/var-node/README.md

 ### Network certificate configuration
 Proper configuration of SSL certificates is essential to make **var-node** a secure way to exchange variant information:
-- It is necessary to generate a single CA root certificate and key that will be used to sign all certificates used to encrypt and authenticate communication between nodes.
+- It is necessary to generate a single CA root certificate and key that will be used to sign all certificates used to encrypt and authenticate communications between nodes.
 Use a long passphrase for the key.
 - The validity of the certificates should be short (i.e. 365 days), forcing the reissuance of new certificates once a year.
-- The key and its password should be held by the network administrator, who is responsible for issuing all certificates to valid nodes that provide their Certificate Signing Request file.
+- The key and its password should be held by the network administrator, who is responsible for issuing all certificates to valid nodes that submit their Certificate Signing Request file.
-- This CA root certificate should be distributed to each configured node along with the signed certificate.
+- This root CA certificate should be distributed to each configured node along with the signed certificate.

 #### Generate the network's CA Root Certificate and Key
 ```console
 docker exec -it var-node-data-manager-server-1 openssl req -x509 -newkey rsa:4096 -subj '/CN=<Network-Own-CA>' -keyout /network-configuration/ca-key.pem -out /network-configuration/ca-cert.pem -days 36500
 ```
-- use a "very-long" passphrase to encript the key
+- **use a "very-long" passphrase to encript the key**
 - <Network-Own-CA> use the name of your network of nodes
 \* certificate expiration is set to 100 years!